johannmkammiste/modpybassmacos/README.md

 #### MacOSX Requirements

 OSX 10.3 or above is recommended.
 BASS uses CoreAudio for output, so there are no special library/driver requirements.
-BASS supports both PowerPC and Intel Macs.
+BASS supports PowerPC, Intel Macs and ARM Macs.

+#### Linux Requirements

+ALSA library is required to be installed.
+Supports ARM and x64 based computers.

 #### Main Features